mashery/wordpress-plugin/README.md

 The main file you should be looking at is [main.php](main.php).
 From there, you should be able to infer what's going on.
 Open an issue at https://github.com/mashery/wordpress-plugin/issues if you have any questions.

+## Containerized (optional)

+If you'd like to run this plugin in a Docker container, here's one simple way to run it.
+Setting up Docker is beyond the scope of this plugin.
+Please visit [Docker](http://docker.com) for setup instructions and more info.

+    docker run -p 8080:80 --name wordpress -v $(pwd):/var/www/html/wp-content/plugins/mashery -e WP_URL=172.17.8.150:8080 -d kaihofstetter/wordpress-cli

+Note that `8080` and `172.17.8.150:8080` may vary (likely) depending on your Docker setup.

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.